 In my opinion, the greatest American contribution to the world of pastries is the chocolate brownie.
 I’ll never forget how big my husband’s eyes got when he first tasted one back in the 1980’s.
 Being from Australia, he had never had a brownie before!
 I used to ship them to him across the Pacific when we were dating!
-Expensive but worth it (we’ve been married now for 18 years!).
+Expensive but worth it!
 Who could resist someone who ships you brownies across the world?

-White chocolate chips (optional – reduce sugar to 3/4 cup if using)
+- 1/4 cup white chocolate chips optional (reduce sugar to 3/4 cup if using)

 Mix the dry ingredients first and then add the wet ingredients.
 Mix well.
-Mix in optional white chocolate chips if desired.
+Blend in optional white chocolate chips if desired.

 Cut sprouted flour brownies and serve.